gote1000/Go_Resources/index.md

 - **Book: [Life and Death](https://www.biblio.com/9784906574131)** - *Meat and potatoes, foundational stuff.
 Learn this before memorizing joseki.*
 - **Book: [Opening Theory Made Easy](https://www.biblio.com/9784906574360)**
 - Book: [Go by Example by Niel Moffatt](https://www.amazon.com/Go-by-Example/dp/1453851259/) - *Unpolished and conversational in style.
 Examples are wide-ranging and no more than a page or two.*
+- **Video: [Triton DDK to SDK Basics](https://www.youtube.com/playlist?list=PLWYy6k8S3dSkxBl7E8DKCvr_CA6jxCNMh)** - *There's no shortage of YouTubers claiming to "just play basics".
+Triton is one of the few who manages to stick to the landing.*
 - Video: [The Fundamentals of Go on 13×13 by Vadim Efimenko of Go Magic](https://gomagic.org/courses/the-fundamentals-of-go-on-13x13/)

 ### Practice Problems / Tsumego